daijo/CWSoftie/README.markdown

 CWSoftie
 ========

-A Arduino-based CW sidetone generator and keying filter.
+A Arduino-based CW sidetone generator.

-The sidetone is generated in software and converted to a analog signal via PWM and a low-pass RC-filter. \
+The sidetone is generated in software and converted to a analog signal via PWM and a low-pass RC-filter.
-Both the sidetone and the keying envelope is softened by a gaussian curve with 5 ms rise and fall time.

 The end goal is a custom board/kit with a ATtiny MCU.
 In it's simplest configuration it shouldn't be much more \
 complex than the common 555-timer based circuit practise oscillator but still deliver a smooth, clickless sine wave signal.